FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 ### Vertical prototype

-As a product increment #0 (vertical prototype) we decided to implement the Home Screen, that is the main scrren of our app where the user can do a location-based water quality scan by click the button in the center of the screen.
+As a product increment #0 (vertical prototype) we decided to implement the Home Screen, that is the main screen of our app where the user can do a location-based water quality scan by click the button in the center of the screen.
 We already implemented the Flutter (Dart) code for other features of our app, but chose the main screen as the product increment #0 (vertical prototype).

 Snapshot of the user interface: